 there such a thing as a perfect diamond, and if so, what makes a diamond perfect?

-Traditionally, a diamond's level of perfection or im
+Traditionally, a diamond's degree of perfection or imperfection was

 s' "clarity" designate their lack of tiny "birthmarks" or "imperfect